 Feeling shaky is a common symptom of anxiety, and one that most people have experienced at some point in their life.
 It's sometimes possible for shaking to be the only symptom, or one of the first symptoms people notice when they're feeling nervous.
 There are ways to reduce the shakiness, but unfortunately surging adrenaline makes it hard to control completely.

 Shaking is one of the most common symptoms of anxiety and a direct response to the activation of your sympathetic nervous system.
-You can't turn off shakiness, but you can cure anxiety.
+As long as you have anxiety, you'll find yourself shaking.

 Shakiness is Something You Need to Deal With in Advance